● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 Sub-agents as a call

-Any .star file is an agent, and any agent can call another by name.
-Each sub-agent runs in its own Starlark VM, inherits the session, and gets its own replayable span — so you can compose specialists without inventing a DAG.
+Any .ts file is an agent, and any agent can call another with chidori.callAgent().
+Sub-agents share the session and call log, and stream their own labelled spans — compose specialists without inventing a DAG.

 06stable